What is an optometrist?

 What is an optician?

-A third member of the eye care team that is vital to treatment and correction is an optician.
+Another member of the eye care team that is vital to treatment and correction is an optician.
 Opticians are trained technicians that design, fit, and verify eyeglass lenses and frames, contact lenses, and any other corrective vision devices.

 While they do not test vision or write prescriptions, opticians work to bring designer eyewear near patients needing corrective glasses and ensure proper fit and comfort.
 Having corrective devices that are comfortable and stylish improves their overall use, greatly impacting the treatment plan.